 Best for Versatile Fabric Care

-The Fisher & Paykel 9kg Heat Pump Condensing Dryer offers 18 dry cycles, including 5 extra care cycles.
-Thus, you have ample options to suit different fabric types and drying requirements.
-While the absence of Wi-Fi connectivity distinguishes it from the Samsung 10kg Smart Heat Pump Dryer, it makes up for it with its intuitive controls and LCD display, providing a user-friendly interface to select and customise your drying cycles.
+The Fisher & Paykel 9kg Heat Pump Condensing Dryer offers 23 dry cycles, including five extra care cycles.
+Thus, it provides ample options for different fabric types and drying requirements.
+While its absence of Wi-Fi connectivity distinguishes it from the Samsung 10kg Smart Heat Pump Dryer, it makes up for this with its intuitive controls and LCD, which provide a user-friendly interface for selecting and customising drying cycles.

 The Fisher & Paykel dryer also includes Heat Pump technology, which dries clothes at lower temperatures for gentle fabric care.
 With moisture condensed during the drying process, there is no need for external venting, allowing you to place the dryer anywhere in your home, similar to what Samsung offers.
 The clothes dryer also has Auto-sensing technology that detects moisture levels inside the drum and shuts off at the perfect time to prevent over-drying.

-Fisher & Paykel's Heat Pump Condensing Dryer prioritises convenience, ease of use, and efficient and eco-friendly operation with an impressive 8-star energy rating and features like the clean condenser filter reminder, end-of-cycle signal, and easy-access lint filter.
+Fisher & Paykel's Heat Pump Condensing Dryer prioritises convenience, ease of use, and efficient, eco-friendly operation.
+It has an impressive 10-star energy rating and features like a clean condenser filter reminder, an end-of-cycle signal, and an easy-access lint filter.

 Pros